List of ambassadors of Spain to Israel

 The ambassador of Spain to Israel is the official representative of the Kingdom of Spain to the State of Israel.
-Since September 2025, the Spanish ambassador is in Madrid, while the charge d'affaires, Francisca María Pedrós Carretero, manage the diplomatic relations in Tel Aviv.
+Since the ambassador's recall in September 2025, Francisca María Pedrós Carretero, chargé d'affaires a.i., has managed the diplomatic relations in Tel Aviv.

 The first contacts between the two countries took place as early as 1949.
 Spain, under the dictatorship of Francisco Franco, was seeking allies to gain entry into the United Nations, something that Israel was not interested in at the time.
 Israel initially accused Spain of collaborating with Nazi Germany and selling arms to Arab countries.
 With two completely opposing positions and no possibility of agreement, Spain continued its policy of rapprochement with the Arab nations.

 Later, in the mid-1950s, Israel adopted a more pragmatic attitude and attempted some contacts, but by then Spain had already consolidated its relationship with the United States, allowing it to join the United Nations in 1955, preventing any rapprochement between the two nations.
 Maurice L. Perlzweig attempted to achieve a rapprochement between 1958 and 1959, but the dictatorship remained immovable in its position.
 Despite this, in the 1960s, Spanish diplomatic missions mediated with these Arab countries, helping thousands of Jews emigrate to Israel and secure their liberation during the conflict known as the Six-Day War.

 Following the accession of Juan Carlos I to the throne in 1975, the Jewish communities found an ally in the king, who fostered contacts with Jews.
 Thus, the monarch received a delegation from the World Sephardi Federation, as well as representatives of the Jewish communities of major Spanish cities.
 Although the Count of Motrico had received the green light to establish diplomatic relations, the resignation of the government in mid-1976 interrupted the plans.
 New attempts were made later, but domestic politics and conflicts in the Middle East delayed normalization.
 However, the Spanish government suddenly initiated contacts in January 1986, quickly reaching an agreement.

-Spain and Israel established diplomatic relations on 17 January 1986, with an exchange of notes in the The Hague between Máximo Cajal López, Spain's Secretary-General for Foreign Policy, and Yeshayahu Arung, Deputy Director at Israeli Ministry of Foreign Affairs.
+Spain and Israel established diplomatic relations on 17 January 1986, with an exchange of notes in The Hague between Máximo Cajal López, Spain's Secretary-General for Foreign Policy, and Yeshayahu Arung, Deputy Director at Israeli Ministry of Foreign Affairs.
 Although Spain recognized the new Jewish state, it did not recognize its full sovereignty over Jerusalem.
 The joint statement between the two countries expressly stated that the establishment of diplomatic relations between the two countries "will in no way affect the status of the Consulate General of Spain in Jerusalem".
 The first ambassadors were appointed between January and February 1986.

 Although relations between the two countries have always been tense, they deteriorated definitively following the Gaza war of 2024.
 Spain believes Israel's response to the October 7 attacks was too harsh, calling it genocide and recognizing the State of Palestine in May 2024.
 That same month, Israel recalled its ambassador to Madrid, and Spain did the same in September 2025.